Campaign of the Month: October 2017

 At the start of a chapter, you take Disadvantage on all rolls until you indulge your addiction.
 Rolls that will immediately obtain your drug don’t take Disadvantage.
 You also suffer the effects of the Addiction Flaw.

-Whenever you have a chance to indulge your addiction and don’t, lose a Willpower.
-Also lose a Willpower when you go a chapter without indulging your addiction.
+Whenever you have a chance to indulge your addiction and don’t, lose a Story Point.
+Also lose a Story Point when you go a chapter without indulging your addiction.

 Effect: You add one die to any one category of pool (specify when you choose which substance you use) when the last person you fed from was on your drug.